pytorch/serve/docs/inference_api.md

 This API follows the [InferenceAPIsService.Ping](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/proto/inference.proto) gRPC API.

-TorchServe supports a `ping` API that you can call to check the health status of a running TorchServe server:
+TorchServe supports a `ping` endpoint that you can call to check the health status of a running TorchServe server:

 ```bash
 curl http://localhost:8080/ping